lsteuernagel/mapscvi/README.md

 Here we are using the prepare\_query\_hypoMap that extends the more generic prepare\_query function with code to to automatically add metadata variables that are required for mapping to the HypoMap model.
-We also normalize the data, however for the scvi mapping raw counts are required!
+The function can also normalize the data, however for the scvi mapping raw counts are required!

 ``` r
 lamanno_seurat_object = prepare_query_hypoMap(sce_lamanno_da,suffix="lamanno_da",normalize=TRUE)